IsmailKhaan/tv-maze/README.md

 # Run cypress

-To run the cypress for the test case follow the command:
+To run the cypress e2e test cases follow the command:

 ```bash